Travel & Reimbursement Procedures

 - Submit ALL itemized receipts along with any needed forms.
 Receipts may be printed originals, scanned and sent, or forwarded from email (such as airfares or Uber/Lyft rides).

 - If attending a conference, please submit conference program even if not presenting.
-If presenting, please also submit page showing presentation title.
+If presenting, please also submit page showing your name and presentation title.

 - If there are any receipts missing, regardless of amount, please complete Missing Receipt Form.